darrendub/darrendub.github.io/_posts/2015-04-17-redesign-brief.md

 - Bugs
 - Feedback
 <hr>
-**Launch (Should be immediate since I'm designing in the open!)**
+**Launch (Should be immediate since I’m designing in the open!)**

 - Ongoing Maintenance
 <hr>

 ####Final Thoughts
 I want to walk away from this project with a website that I am proud of.
 A website that is fast loading.
 A website that makes use of a system of design patterns and modular code.
 A website that is set in beautiful (legible) type.
 A website that is set with beautiful words that communicate my work and who I am.
-I think I will learn a lot from this process and I can't wait to get started.
+I think I will learn a lot from this process and I can’t wait to get started.

 ####Links
 [Upanup Studios - Website Timeline: A Plan for Success](http://www.upanup.com/website-timeline-a-plan-for-success/)